arnaldoaparicio/arnaldoaparicio.github.io/_drafts/2023-04-10-how-to-print-arraylist-in-java.markdown

 [Turn@4aa298b7]
 {% endhighlight %}

 What's going on here?
 It's not printing everything out.
-It seems to print out the memory address but no other details about the turn.
+It seems to print out the hexadecimal but no other details about the turn.
 Not the Card details that are tied to the turn nor the turn's guess.

 Hmmmm....how are we able to do this?